glennmckechnie/weewx-wxobs/README.md

 You're adding one line only.
 It points to the wxobs/links.inc which once found will generate a link to the wxobs/index.html page.
-This change can be applied while weewx is running, check your logs for any introduced errors (typos, path changes).
+This change can be applied while WeeWX is running, check your logs for any introduced errors (typos, path changes).

 If you remove wxobs from your installation, this edit will need to be removed manually.

-7. wxobs.inc
+9. skins/wxobs/wxobs.inc

 The file wxobs.inc contains the core of the php and form data.
 If you have a blank template for your skin (everything above and below the &lt;body&gt; &lt;/body&gt; tags) then simply copy the contents of wxobs.inc (or simply add the line #include wxobs.inc so that cheetahGenerator will do all the work) between those tags and it should work and it will be able to use your skins style (you may have to fix a few paths in the headers of the new php file)
    You'll also need to duplicate the datepicker.css, datepicker.js and wxobs.css stanzas into the new &lt;head&gt;.

-8. To uninstall
+10. To uninstall

+   for the newer 5.x WeeWX versions it is now...

+   <pre>weectl extension uninstall wxobs</pre>

+   or for the older 4.x WeeWX versions it remains...

    <pre>sudo wee_extension --uninstall wxobs</pre>

-   and then restart weewx
+   and then restart WeeWX

    <pre>
-   sudo /etc/init.d/weewx stop

-   sudo /etc/init.d/weewx start
+   sudo systemctl stop weewx  # (sudo /etc/init.d/weewx stop) sudo systemctl start weewx  # (sudo /etc/init.d/weewx start)
    </pre>

-9. Upgrading
+11. Upgrading

    You can use the steps from above:- step 7. to uninstall, followed by step 2. to install - to upgrade using a newly downloaded  file.